BPM vs Low-Code Platforms – Do they have anything in common?

 What can you build with it?

 Typical use cases for BPM Apps would be any process app that is document and workflow centric.
-Customer Service, Approval Processes, Back office processes, review processes are few examples.
+Customer Service, Approval Processes, Back office processes, review processes are a few examples.
 Such applications are still relevant to most industry domains, where work moves from one desk to another or one mailbox to another in modern times.

 Low-Code Platforms are employed to develop any type of software application, web or mobile.
 They can internally use workflow/ BPM engines to handle things done by BPM platforms as well.

-application requirements.
+BPM Software though aging is still relevant to handle workflow and process-driven application requirements.
 They do this better than any other cross-breed platform in that space.